random-things/terraform-provider-string-functions/README.md

 `chunk_strings(inputs list of string, chunk_size number, delimiter string) list of string`

 Chunk a string into an array of smaller strings joined by a delimiter.
+Note that `chunk_size` represents the maximum character length of each chunk, not the number of items in the chunk.

 Example: